gispatial/averis-fullstack-api/README.md

 # Project setup

-CD FIRST TO FRONTEND REACTJS COMPONENTS > $ cd ./averis-filters
+CD FIRST TO FRONTEND REACTJS  > $ cd ./averis-filters for viewing the dashboard view with ReactJS. to start express node > $ node server.js (backend)

 $ npm install or $ yarn